utkarsh314/csa-backend-tasks/README.md

 ## 2021 Batch Tasks (Both Calendars)
 Make a To-Do website which should be able to save some reminders and mark them as completed (Basic CRUD functionality)
 Bonus: You can implement a login system as well but only if you have completed the original task
+### How To Submit
+Submissions should be made by making a Pull Request to this Repository.
+You should make a separate folder with your name and put your code in it.

 ### Deadline for submission for both batches is Saturday, 5th March 2022